FrostyX/frostyx.github.io/_drafts/modules-with-copr-packages.md

 <img src="/files/img/build-results.png" alt="Build results" class="img-responsive center-block">
 <br>

 Now you can see the Copr [dist git](https://clime.github.io/2017/05/20/DistGit-1.0.html).
-Use the first part of the URL as `repository`
+Use the first part of the URL as the `repository`, just replace `/cgit/` with `/git/`.
 <img src="/files/img/cgit.png" alt="Build results" class="img-responsive center-block">
 <br>